wking/ccon/examples/good/README.md

     namespace](net-host-root).
   * [Create a new network namespace bridged to the host and bind to a low numbered port in the new network namespace](net-veth-root).
+  * [Create a container, execute a process inside it, and delete the container with separate steps](create-exec-delete-root).

 * Unprivileged user calling ccon:
   * [Launch a container process that pivots to a local